Oleg-N-Cher/OfrontPlus/Linux/README.txt

 a runtime system including an automatic garbage collector for Linux, and a set of command-line tools.

-Download OfrontPlus for Windows and Linux/i386 from https://github.com/Oleg-N-Cher/OfrontPlus/
+Download OfrontPlus for Windows and Linux/i386 & amd64 from
+https://github.com/Oleg-N-Cher/OfrontPlus/

 The directory structure of the project ofront is as follows:

 Bin
-    The scripts for building ofront.
+    The executable files

 Lib
-    The library modules for building ofront.
+    The library modules

-Obj
+Lib/C
+    Part of code written in C

+Lib/Obj & Obj64
-    The working directory.
+    The working directory for object files

+Lib/Sym & Sym64
+    Symbol files